Lyubov Uspenskaya: Biography

 In 1993 the compact disc "My Loved One" and "Do not forget" was released.
 Also in 1993, at the invitation of Leonid Derbenev's creative center "Steam", the singer came to Russia to shoot a video for the song "Cabriolet" (convertible).
-She was invited to tour in Russia, which was a huge success.
+She was invited to tour Russia, which was a huge success.

-Subsequently, she makes a decision to move to Moscow, where Lyubov Uspenskaya begins to perform, record new songs and music videos, becoming more and more famous.
+Subsequently, she decided to move to Moscow, where Uspenskaya began to perform, record new songs and music videos, becoming more and more famous.
 In 1994, the singer released two collections of songs – "Hussar Roulette" and "Cabriolet", which received the second name for the English-speaking fans "The Best".

-In 1996, the singer publishes an album under the label "Soyuz" which was called "Carousel".
+In 1996, the singer released an album called "Carousel" under the label Soyuz.
 In 1997, the album "I Am Lost" was released.
-The song "I'm Lost" brings the singer incredible popularity.
+The song "I'm Lost" brought the singer incredible popularity.
 Igor Azarov and Regina Lisits became the authors of the music and compositions presented on these discs.
 Later on, they also participated in the recording of another 5 albums.
 In addition, for a long time she worked with a songwriter Mikhail Tanic, whose songs are still in her repertoire ("Just a Cafe", "Batyushka", "Don't Repeat").

 In the new millennium, the singer continues to release albums.
-In 2003, Lyuba presents the disc "Bitter Chocolate".
-Also since 2003, Lyubov Uspenskaya regularly receives the "Chanson of the Year" music award.
+In 2003, Uspenskaya presents the disc "Bitter Chocolate".
+Also since 2003, Uspenskaya regularly receives the "Chanson of the Year" music award.
 In the same year, the song "Sky" was awarded, and in 2004, "To My Only One".
 From the year 2006 she began to receive the Chanson of the Year award every year for over 10 years.

-In 2007, Lyubov Uspenskaya presents a new album with the title song "To My Only One ..." under the same name, which includes the tracks "Guitar", "Thin Ice", and "Forget".
+In 2007, Uspenskaya presented a new album with the title song "To My Only One ..." under the same name, which includes the tracks "Guitar", "Thin Ice", and "Forget".

 In 2010, the artist released the album "Fly, my girl", represented by the songs "My Autumn Love", "Violin".
 In the same year, she received 2 awards "Chanson of the Year", one for the song "First Love" in a duet with Vyacheslav Medyanik, and the second for the single "Fly, my girl, fly."

 In 2012, fans heard a new song, "The Story of One Love," which was the title of her new album.
 In 2014, the celebrity recorded songs "I Love Him Too" in a duet with Irina Dubtsova and "Gypsy" with the band "Tabor Returns".
 A year later, a new record called "Tabletka" hot the charts, which Lyubov sang alongside singer Slava.
 And yet again she received numerous national awards for her performances of these musical compositions.